You want smart political talk without the meltdowns?

 I didn't do an internship or a fellowship.

-But what I love about Dr. Brian Tyson and and Dr. Farid is they believe in proactive medicine.
+But what I love about Dr. Brian Tyson and Dr. Farid is they believe in proactive medicine.

-If you get a fever, uh take two Tylenol.
+If you get a fever, take 2-Tylenol.

 Well, by that time, the damage is done.

-That usually happens in days seven, eight, nine, and ten.
+That usually happens in day seven, eight, nine, and ten.

-And anyway, they join us now.
+And anyway, they join us now, Dr. George Farid, Dr. Brian Tyson.

 Congratulations on the book.